Saturday, July 4, 2026

 Women's Suffrage in Tennessee

-Only one more state was needed for women's suffrage to become law throughout the United States in City of Betrayal by Victoria Thompson.
+Only one more state was needed for women's suffrage to become law throughout the United States in the novel City of Betrayal by Victoria Thompson.
 Tennessee seemed to be that final state even though passing women's suffrage there would be a challenge.
 Suffragists are among my favorite historical subjects.
 I checked this book out from the public library.
 It's my first read of May 2026.

 No one was willing to introduce it in the state legislature at that point, but the junior U.S. Senator of TN wanted their state to be responsible for the ratification of women's suffrage.
 A TN State Senator said that those in favor of women's suffrage were being accused of allowing "petticoat government", but ironically women weren't wearing petticoats at that point.